M. A. Yusuff Ali: Personal life

 He is married, with three children, and lives in Abu Dhabi, UAE.
-His elder daughter Sabeena is married to billionaire businessman Shamsheer Vayalil.
-His second daughter Shafeena is married to Adeeb Ahamed who runs Lulu International Exchange and Twenty14 Holdings, the group's hospitality investments division.
+His elder daughter Shabeena is married to billionaire businessman Shamsheer Vayalil.
+His second daughter Shafeena is married to Adeeb Ahamed who runs Lulu Financial Holdings and Twenty14 Holdings, a hospitality investment firm.
+Youngest daughter Shifa is married to Sharoon Shamsudheen who is into successful IT businesses.

-On the 11th of April, 2021 the helicopter in which M.A.
-Yusuff Ali, his wife and three others including the pilots crash landed in a swamp near Kochi, Kerala.
-Fortunately both were uninjured and were taken to a nearby hospital for first aid.
+In April 2021 the helicopter in which Yusuff Ali, his wife and three others including the pilots crash landed in a swamp near Kochi, Kerala.
+Ali and his wife were uninjured and were taken to a nearby hospital for first aid.
 The private helicopter owned by the businessman had suffered a technical glitch due to adverse weather.